 - Stomach cramps

-If someone does swallow chlorophyll, their tongue may appear yellow or black, and their urine or feces may appear green.
-If chlorophyll touches the skin, it may lead to mild burning or itching
+If someone does swallow chlorophyll, their tongue may appear yellow or black, and their urine or stool may appear green.
+If chlorophyll touches the skin, it may lead to mild burning or itching.

 Before Calling Emergency